-Existing generators at water and waste water facilities are being converted to be available to provide electricity on demand for the electrical utility.
+Existing generators at water and waste water facilities have been converted to provide electricity on demand for the electrical utility.

 The electrical utility will be controlling these generators remotely over SCADA from the central office.
 Adding generation to the distribution grid in strategic locations has many benefits including:

 The peak KW demand is higher in winter months and determines the KW demand charge that is applied to subsequent monthly bills throughout the year.
-This creates an opportunity to operate the generator a few times a year for a short duration to reduce the peak KW demand and avoid paying a high KW demand charge for many months.
-The savings on the electricity bills is much more than the short period of generator operation to reduce this peak.
+This creates an opportunity to operate the generator a few times a year for a short duration to reduce the peak KW demand charge that may be applied to all months.

 Power Precision designed and built new 600 V, 3000 Amp and 1200 Amp switchgear to replace the existing transfer switches.
-Switchgear bus was designed to bolt directly to the supply and load bus in the adjacent switchgear on both sides.
+The new switchgear bus was designed to bolt directly to the supply and load bus in the adjacent switchgear on both sides.